 - Call the merchant.
 Usually the phone number is on the receipt or billing statement.
 This can often be the quickest way to resolve a dispute.

 - Sometimes a charge is found to be a merchant error.

 - Some merchants submit the charge under a name different or bill from a state different from where you made the purchase.

-If you determine that the transaction was unauthorized and would like to dispute it, have the date of the transaction and dollar amount ready, and call us at (800) 480-2265, 24 hours a day, 7 days a week.
+If you determine that the transaction was unauthorized and would like to dispute it, have the date of the transaction and dollar amount ready, call (800) 480-2265, daily 6:00 a.m. to midnight ET.
 Note that the transaction must have actually posted to your account (i.e., isn’t pending) before we can take action.

 If you would prefer not to call, you can fax or mail information by following the instructions below.

 How to Dispute a Charge on a Huntington Account

 If you're disputing a credit, debit or ATM card transaction or bill, sign and submit a Cardholder Statement of Dispute.

 5555 Cleveland Avenue